 Game 2 Box Score

-SALEM, Ore. – Ashley Garcia (Jr., Beaverton, Ore.) and Haylie Watson (Jr., Puyallup, Wash.) each homered twice and No. 8 Linfield racked up 38 hits and 34 runs in a doubleheader spanking of Northwest Conference foe Willamette Wednesday afternoon at the WU diamond.
+SALEM, Ore. – Ashley Garcia (Sr., Beaveton, Ore.) and Haylie Watson (Sr., Puyallup, Wash.) each homered twice and No. 8 Linfield racked up 38 hits and 34 runs in a doubleheader spanking of Northwest Conference foe Willamette Wednesday afternoon at the WU diamond.

 The scores were 16-5 and 18-3, both abbreviated to five innings by the eight-run rule.
-Lisa Yamamoto (Soph., Carson City, Nev.) and Karleigh Prestianni (Sr., Grants Pass, Ore.) also added home runs for the Wildcats, who amassed 62 total bases to the Bearcats’ 11.
+Lisa Yamamoto (Jr., Carson City, Nev.) and Karleigh Prestianni also added home runs for the Wildcats, who amassed 62 total bases to the Bearcats’ 11.

 With the road sweep, the Wildcats (24-5, 16-2 NWC) inched closer to securing the program’s 10th consecutive NWC title.
 The Bearcats saw their conference record dip below .500 to 8-10.
 WU is 12-16 overall.